16 Examples of Effective Employee Incentive Programs

 Encourage teams to collaborate on group projects

-Group incentives help teams create stronger bonds and enjoy working together, which is a benefit that extends beyond the incentive program itself.
-Team incentives are a great form of long-term investment in team building.
+Group incentives help teams create stronger bonds and enjoy working together – benefits that often extend well beyond the incentive program itself.
+They’re also a powerful long-term investment in team cohesion and trust.

 16 Examples of effective employee incentive programs